informalsystems/quint/doc/repl.md

 true
 ```

-This tells the simulator to apply an anonymous action, advancing the state in the way specified in the expression.
+This tells the simulator to apply an anonymous action, advancing the state in
-to 100, `heatingOn` to `true`, and `beeping` to `false`.
-(You can double check
+the way specified in the expression: It sets `temperature` to 100, `heatingOn` to
-that by evaluating the variables.)
-Note that not only we had to set the value
+`true`, and `beeping` to `false`.
+(You can double check that by evaluating the
-of `temperature`, but also the values of `heatingOn` and `beeping`.
-If we had
+variables.)
+Note that not only we had to set the value of `temperature`, but
-not done that, the values of `heatingOn` and `beeping` would have become
+also the values of `heatingOn` and `beeping`.
+If we had not done that, the
-undefined.
+values of `heatingOn` and `beeping` would have become undefined.

 Now we can apply `failover`: